zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

   - add page "Dataview" (also list unpublished notes? can be found in git anyway)
 - fix that "RecentNotes" appears twice on Home & Map (maybe add tags to RecentNotes in afterPage?)
 - experiment with better graph settings (and colors)
+- maybe show folder structure on Map in a "tree graph"?
 - move Backlinks to afterPage (and hide when empty?)
 - complicated:
   - modify ToC to add "- " (or similar) in front of each element (and indent following lines by a few spaces)